jerryq27/Cheatsheets/Languages/Python.md

 * `pipenv --rm` - removes the virtual environment folder associated with the project

 > Pipenv is a good solution for individual projects, however, it doesn't work well to have multiple subproject share the same Pipfile.
+To resolve 'Module not found' errors in VSCode, make sure you're using the Python interpreter from the virtual environment.

 ## Libraries & Frameworks